ykwang1/PypeIt/doc/installing.rst

  - At the moment, an implicit dependency on QT bindings remains (either PyQT5 or PySide2) because of our dependence on ``linetools``.

- - Note that ``shapely`` is provided as an optional dependency, but is only currently used by one method that calculates the spaxel area for KCWI output datacubes.

 ----

 Compiled Code and Plug-ins